 The Elementary and Secondary Education Act requires certain notifications to parents and guardians when school districts receive federal funds.
 School districts must annually disseminate federal programs complaint resolution procedures to parents and guardians of students and appropriate private school officials or representatives.
-The Every Student Succeeds Act of 2015 (ESSA) complaint procedures can be found at https://dese.mo.gov/sites/default/files/qs-fedcomp-Complaint-Procedures-ESSA.pdf.
+The Every Student Succeeds Act of 2015 (ESSA) complaint procedures can be found at https://dese.mo.gov/media/pdf/essa-complaint-procedures.

-Flyers and Informational Brochures
+Fliers and Informational Brochures

-Flyers and informational brochures from agencies or individuals outside the school district must be approved by the assistant superintendent for human resources prior to distribution to students.
-Typically, we do not send approved brochures home with students.
-Rather, they are made available for student pickup in the office.
+Fliers and informational brochures from agencies or individuals outside the school district must be approved by the assistant superintendent for human resources prior to distribution to students.

+Typically, approved brochures are not sent home with students, but rather they are made available for student pickup in the office.